Jarichi/Mysteries-of-Rankhra/World Notes/Deities/Concepts/Concept of Growth.md

 Concept of Growth:
 - this manifests itself in plant growth, and literal tall creatures
 - But also self growth
-- the city in which this concept resides is very spiritual an citizens spent most of their time meditating and connecting to other planes of existance
+- the city in which this concept resides is very spiritual an citizens might  spent most of their time meditating and connecting to other planes of existance. thie society is the Moon Circle
 - the city can be situated on the highest mountain, symbolizing **growth**
-	- may also jsut be a massive tree lmao
+	- may also jsut be a massive tree lmao (it is a massive tree)
-- gwowing population
+- growing population
 - but also growing expenses
 - growing ideas -> city of developement -> lots of creaatively minded people who want to grow